 - To ensure exact geocoding of addresses, we recommend that the “Street” field contains only the street with the building number.
 Additional information such as “entrance via the courtyard” or the like should be omitted.
 Additional address details can be stored as notes in portatour® in the respective customer entry.

 - Ensure that the data is consistent.
 Do you want to save the ABC categorization as a selection field in portatour®?
 Check whether only the values “A”, “B” and “C” are really contained in the respective column.
 Use filters in Excel to check this.

 - Make sure that you have only one header row.
 Check the names of the individual fields.

 - Remove data fragments below the table (such as totals rows).
 No further data should follow after the customers.

-Tip: In advance, send the import files containing the customer lists to be uploaded to portatour® to the individual sales representatives.
-The reps should be informed regarding which data will be imported for them and contact you in case of questions or anomalies.
+Tip: In advance, send the import files containing the customer lists to be uploaded to portatour®.
+The reps should be informed regarding which data will be imported for them and should be able to contact you in case of questions or anomalies.

 How much customer data can I import?

 A maximum of 3,000 data records (customers) can be imported per field sales representative, whereby a maximum of 1,000 customers may have an assigned call interval.

 If you need to visit more than 1,000 addresses, initially set a call interval only for those customers whom you want to visit first and have the highest priority.
 You can prioritize based on various criteria such as sales volume or potential or number of employees.
 Do not filter by geography – customers should be available for visits in every region of a territory.

 Several addresses or contact persons per customer?